11 March 2015

 Utrecht, the Netherlands

-On the 11th March (prior to the ICPS conference) a symposium is organized on Latent Growth Mixture Models (LGMM) to estimate PTSD-trajectories.
+On the 11th March (prior to the ICPS conference) a symposium was organized on Latent Growth Mixture Models (LGMM) to estimate PTSD-trajectories.

 - 8.30 – 9.00: registration and coffee.

 - 9.00: Opening by Prof. Dr. Miranda Olff (president of the ISTSS).

 - 9.15-10.00: Lecture by Rens van de Schoot.
 Latent Trajectory Studies: The basics, how to interpret the results and what to report.
 PDF

 - 10.15-11.00: Lecture by Isaac Galatzer-Levy.
 Applications of Latent Growth Mixture Modeling and Allied Methods to Posttraumatic Stress Response Data.
 PDF

 - 11.15-12.00: Lecture by Sarah Depaoli.
 Using Bayesian Statistics for Modeling PTSD through Latent Growth Mixture Modeling: Implementation and Discussion.
 PDF